unh-comp-master-project/unh-comp-master-project.github.io/advising-and-support.md

 permalink: /advising-and-support/
 ---
-You will register in the **COMP 898  Master's Project** course or **COMP 899 Master's Thesis** by selecting the course section that has your advisor listed as course instructor or co-instructor.
+You will register in the **COMP 898  Master's Project** course or **COMP 899 Master's Thesis** or **GRAD 900 Continuing Research** by selecting the course section that lists your project/thesis faculty advisor.

 ### Course Instructor
 The course instructor is responsible for helping you:
 * Engage with peers in the project/thesis work process through five scheduled class meetings that coincide with important project/thesis milestones
-* Write the project paper or thesis manuscript iteratively, from one-page outline to the first full draft and then "almost final" draft, to produce the project paper or thesis manuscript final version
+* Write the project paper or thesis manuscript iteratively, from one-page outline to the first full draft and to the "almost final" draft
+* Reflect on your work and on your **best possible self** to learn about yourself, how to restructure your priorities, and how to increase your sense of control over your life to achieve your personal and professional goals.
 * Use effective tools to support the test-driven and incremental process of:
-    * managing your project/thesis work activities using the GitHub Kanban project board and
+    * managing your project/thesis work activities using the **GitHub Kanban project board** and
-    * progressively documenting your work while drafting the project paper or thesis manuscript using the Overleaf platform
+    * progressively documenting your work while drafting the project paper or thesis manuscript using the **Overleaf** platform
 * present your project or thesis to peers, committee members, and other guests in the second to last week of the term.

 ### Faculty Advisor
 The faculty advisor is responsible for helping you:
+* Select your project/thesis committee
 * Define the goal, objectives, scope, and outcomes of your project/thesis
-* Select your project/thesis committee
 * Identify and use appropriate methods and tools
 * Meet regularly to give you prompt feedback
 * Review project/thesis artifacts and project paper/thesis drafts and final